Chat with us, powered by LiveChat

 Do you take children?

-Min age recommended for our 2021/22 tours is 15 years of age, however will take children as young as 8 years
+The minimum age recommended for our tours is 15 years of age, however, will take children as young as 8 years

 What should I wear on tour?

-Daytime temperatures and humidity can be extreme from Oct to March with temperatures over 35 degrees Celsius.
-Night time temperatures can also be high at this time of year.
+Daytime temperatures and humidity can be extreme from October to March, with temperatures over 35 degrees Celsius.
+Nighttime temperatures can also be high at this time of year.

-We recommend that you bring loose, cool, cotton clothing to protect yourself from the harsh sun.
-A sun hat, sunscreen, swimwear, towel, sturdy walking shoes and sunglasses are a must.
+We recommend bringing loose, cool cotton clothing to protect yourself from the harsh sun.
+A sun hat, sunscreen, swimwear, towel, sturdy walking shoes and sunglasses are necessary.

-Daytime temperatures can be extreme from Oct to March with temperatures over 40 degrees Celsius.
+Daytime temperatures can be extreme from October to March, with temperatures over 40 degrees Celsius.
 Please bring a large refillable water bottle.
-We strongly recommend the use of dehydration salts and sports drinks as a way to combat dehydration during times of extreme heat.
+We strongly recommend the use of dehydration salts and sports drinks to combat dehydration during extreme heat.

 How fit do I need to be?

 Kakadu, Arnhemland and Litchfield are rough and rugged stone bush country.
-In many of the places we access and those listed in the itinerary, there are cleared walking tracks, but not boardwalks or handrails.
-Some of the walks are over slippery and uneven ground, and we will always advise caution when walking over these surfaces.
+In many places we access and those listed in the itinerary, there are cleared walking tracks but not boardwalks or handrails.
+Some walks are over slippery and uneven ground, and we will always advise caution when walking over these surfaces.
 A reasonable level of fitness & stable footing is required for most locations in these itineraries and to make the most of the experience.
 Territory Expeditions has designed these tours for the fit and active.

-To get the most out of this trip you need to be prepared for walks of between 3-8 km on some days.
-This may be on rough ground and perhaps getting feet wet in rivers and creeks.
-From Oct to March you will experience temperatures of over 35 degrees Celsius (and sometimes well into the 40’s) so be prepared to endure extra physical stress due to the heat at these times, especially while on walks.
+To get the most out of this trip, you need to be prepared for walks of between 3 and 8 km on some days.
+This may be on rough ground, and perhaps your feet will get wet in rivers and creeks.
+From October to March, you will experience temperatures of over 35 degrees Celsius (and sometimes well into the 40s), so be prepared to endure extra physical stress due to the heat at these times, especially while on walks.

-These extreme outside temperatures can also place stress on the air-conditioning units within our vehicles which can make travelling uncomfortable.
-Your tour guide will assist with regular breaks and information to assist in keeping well hydrated.
+These extreme outside temperatures can also stress the air-conditioning units within our vehicles, making travelling uncomfortable.
+Your tour guide will provide regular breaks and information to help you stay well-hydrated.

 What sort of vehicles will I be travelling in?

 You will be travelling in a vehicle specifically designed and built for Australian outback conditions.
-All our vehicles are 4WD, air conditioned for your comfort, have Ipod connections and large panoramic windows for uninterrupted sightseeing.
+All our vehicles are 4WD, air-conditioned for your comfort, and have iPhone connections and large panoramic windows for uninterrupted sightseeing.

 What is your cancellation policy?

 Travel insurance is highly recommended for all our trips, even for Australian travellers.
-We require that, at a minimum, you are covered for medical expenses including emergency repatriation.
-We strongly recommend that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.
+At a minimum, we require that you are covered for medical expenses, including emergency repatriation.
+We strongly recommend that the policy also covers personal liability, cancellation, curtailment, and loss of luggage, as well as personal effects.

 Tour Departures: